GiuseppeSerra93/TLCM/readme.md

  - `python EM_training.py -K={} -L={}`

 where K and L represent the number of user and product classes (default values are 25 and 16 respectively).

-The python file `utils.py` contains file paths and hyperparameters needed to run all the scripts.
-The list of data sets to evaluate can be changed in this file.

 **Input**
 - `users_map.pkl`: dictionary of the form `{userID: index}`